mc-cat-tty/mmr_stock/README.md

 pipenv shell
 ```

-If `pipenv` complains about an already activate venv, solve manually or force it with `--anyway` option.
+If `pipenv` complains about an already active venv, solve manually or force it with `--anyway` option.

 Make sure there is no SQLite DB in root folder (where this README is located).